kyra-ohare/car-migo/README.md

 _Elastic Container Service (ECS) Fargate (Server)_: This is the backend or server side of the application, where business logic, API calls, and other server-side processing occur.

-_Elastic Container Registry (ECR)_:This is where the application’s container images (both UI and Server) are stored.
+_Elastic Container Registry (ECR)_: This is where the application’s container images (both UI and Server) are stored.
 The ECS services pull these container images from ECR to deploy the latest versions of the application.

 _Aurora Database_ & _ElastiCache Redis_: AWS Aurora is a managed relational database while ElasticCache is the Cache